valiantljk/h5spark/README.md

 1. git pull https://github.com/valiantljk/h5spark.git
 2. cd h5spark
 3. sbt package
-4. cp target/scala-2.10/h5spark_2.10-1.0.jar lib/
-5. cp -r lib/ your_project_dir/ (if you already have a lib directory, then just copy everything in h5spark/lib/* to your lib/)

 #Use in Pyspark Scripts
 Add this to your python path: